 Founder and President

-Derek is a partner at the law firm Davis & Campbell L.L.C. where his practice focuses on advising businesses on tax, corporate and employee benefits issues and individuals on estate planning and tax matter.
+Derek is a partner at the law firm Davis & Campbell L.L.C. where his practice focuses on advising businesses on tax, corporate and employee benefits issues and individuals on estate planning and tax matters.
 Derek resides in Washington with his wife and two daughters.
-His family are members at St. Mark’s Lutheran Church in Washington where Derek currently serves as the Vice-President.
+His family are founding members at Cana Lutheran Church in Washington where Derek currently serves as the Treasurer.

 Brian is a principal and Chief Investment Officer at David Vaughan Investments, LLC. where he leads the firm’s investment strategy, equity research and portfolio management.
 Brian holds a Bachelor of Science in Business from Eastern Illinois University, a Master of Business Administration from Illinois State University and the Chartered Financial Analyst designation.
 Additionally, Brian is on the board of directors at Peoria’s South Side Mission and is a Trustee for the Germantown Hills Fire District.
 Brian and his wife Beckie attend Great Oaks Community Church in Germantown Hills.

 Paul has worked for Caterpillar Inc. in varying roles across Engineering, Information Technology, Digital, Analytics, and Marketing.
 He currently serves as the Group CIO for the Services, Distribution & DIgital Segment of Caterpillar’s business.
 Paul holds a Computer Engineering degree from the University of Illinois at Urbana-Champaign and is a lifelong resident of the Peoria area.
-He attends St. Mark’s Lutheran Church in Washington IL, where he has served on various teams including Finance Chair and his current role on the Audit Committee.
+He and his wife Dawn are founding members of Cana Lutheran Church in Washington IL, where he currently serves as Financial Secretary.